In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-We further look into the impact of memory length on the results.
-Table \ref{tab:length_comparison} presents the results of pairwise comparisons between ICAE models with different memory slot lengths, confirming our observation: The higher the compression ratio, the more difficult it is to guarantee the compression quality.
-However, it is not necessarily the case that a larger compression ratio will always result in worse performance - Table \ref{tab:length_comparison} clearly demonstrates that a good compressor (the pretrained ICAE)'s $8\times$ compression can rival a less effective compressor (the ICAE without pretraining)'s $4\times$ compression results.
-Moreover, under the same compression ratio, the pretrained ICAE shows significantly better performance than its non-pretrained counterpart, which strongly demonstrates the importance of pretraining for context compression with the ICAE.
+When we switch the base model to Llama-2-chat, we observe ICAE's performance becomes much better than its counterpart based on Llama-1: when $k=128$, its win+tie rate can reach around 75\% againt the GPT-4 although it still lags behind its counterpart conditioning on the original context as the compression is lossy.
+As $k$ increases, the win+tie rate further improves while the compression rate decreases.
+We perform the same comparative studies on Llama-2-13b-chat and observe better results of ICAE, supporting our assumption in Section \ref{subsubsec:result_pretrained} that the ICAE can benefit more on larger LLMs.

-Table \ref{tab:pretrain_nonpretrain_example} compares the outputs generated by the pretrained and non-pretrained ICAE when their produced memory slots are conditioned on by the target LLM.
-The pretrained ICAE suffers significantly less from hallucination and responds to prompts more accurately than the non-pretrained counterpart.
-We assume the pretraining of ICAE helps improve the LLM's working memory as it shares some analogies with humans enhancing their memory capacity via extensive memory training which can effectively improve the brain's memory encoding capabilities.
+We investigate the impact of memory length on results.
+Table \ref{tab:length_comparison} shows pairwise comparisons between ICAE models with varying memory slot lengths.
+A higher compression ratio makes it harder to ensure response quality, but a larger ratio doesn't always lead to worse performance.
+Table \ref{tab:length_comparison} highlights that a pretrained ICAE with $8\times$ compression ($k$=64) can match a non-pretrained ICAE with $4\times$ compression ($k$=128).
+Under the same ratio, the pretrained ICAE performs much better than its non-pretrained counterpart, emphasizing the importance of pretraining.
+By comparing the outputs generated via the pretrained and non-pretrained ICAE, we find the pretrained ICAE suffers less from hallucination than the non-pretrained counterpart (see the examples in Table \ref{tab:pretrain_nonpretrain_example} in Appendix \ref{appsec:eval}).
+We assume the pretraining of ICAE improves the LLM's working memory as it shares some analogies with humans enhancing their memory capacity via extensive memory training which improves the brain's memory encoding capabilities.
+We also examine pretraining objectives and find combining\footnote{$\mathcal{L}_{\textrm{pretrain}}=\lambda\mathcal{L}_\textrm{AE}+(1-\lambda)\mathcal{L}_\textrm{LM}$.
+We find $\lambda=0.4\sim0.6$ leads to the best result.} AE and LM yields better results than using AE or LM individually (the 4th row in Table \ref{tab:length_comparison}).